Frequently Asked Questions

 With regard to Cold Spring, the HHFT will create clear wayfinding at both the Cold Spring train station and at Dockside Park.
 Hikers will have the option to begin their hike at Dockside Park or Little Stony Point along the Shoreline Trail segment, explore Main Street to shop and dine, or take the Fjord Trail shuttle from the train station to another destination along the trail.
 These amenities will improve quality of life in Cold Spring in ways that would be financially challenging for the Village to implement on its own.

 Once the Breakneck Connector is completed, we will begin using hiker counters at the trailhead.
-These will give us important data to work with and will be part of our ongoing visitor management efforts.
+The data we collect will be an important part of dynamically refining our ongoing visitor management plan.

 The first iteration of the Fjord Trail design by RBA included a plan for hikers to travel through the Village of Cold Spring after disembarking the train or parking, making their way up Main Street and along Fair Street to Little Stony Point, the Cornish Trail, and beyond.
 This was desired by the Village leadership, businesses and residents at the time the plan was being developed (2014), but by 2016, when the environmental review started, visitation had increased, which changed local perspectives.
 Feedback from local residents at that time indicated that they considered the route through the village potentially invasive to Cold Spring neighborhoods, as it would add unnecessary congestion to Main Street, where shopkeepers and restaurateurs wanted earnest customers.
 HHFT took this feedback seriously.